 “There is a lot of uncertainty about methane leakage and much of it is based on estimates,” Hausfather told IPS.

 Howarth’s range is on the high side, with his upper estimate of 7.9 percent, 400 percent higher than estimates for conventional gas leakage, he said.
 Howe’ver, reducing methane leakage from shale gas is an important issue that regulators should address.

-In the face of strong industry resistance, the EPA has proposed regulations to require capture of methane at the time of well completion.
+In the face of strong industry resistance, the EPA has proposed regulations to require the capture of methane at the time of good completion.
 Regulations are necessary since economic considerations alone have not driven such reductions, said Anthony Ingraffea of Cornell University and one of Howarth’s co-authors.

 Howe’ver, plugging the methane leaks downstream from the wellhead in transmission pipelines, compressor stations, and decades-old distribution pipelines under the streets of cities and towns throughout the U.S. and Canada would be extraordinarily expensive, Ingraffea said.

 “Would the capital be better spent on constructing a smart electric grid and other technologies that move towards a truly green energy future?” he asked.